akash19jain/PRATILIPI_ASSIGNMENT/README.md

 5) Appropraite messages are being displayed if the user enters invalid credentials while logging or registring.
 6) The `logout` button takes you back to the `/home` page from where a user can log back.

-Currently only one user has been registered whose credentials are as followed:<br>
+Currently only one user has been registered whose credentials are as follows:<br>
 ```
  username: "akash"
  password: "akash"